codalab/worksheets-examples/01-nli/README.md

 your filesystem as a read-only directory.
 Then you can just go into that directory and visualize things or run a plotting script.

+    $ mkdir run-train
+    $ cl mount run-train --mountpoint run-train & BundleFUSE mounting bundle 0xc79873073b4e4cd7ae76a05714b19042 on /home/pliang/worksheets-examples/01-nli/run-train
+    BundleFUSE will run and maintain the mounted filesystem in the foreground.
+CTRL-C to cancel.

+You can now go into the directory and plot some training curves:

+    $ pip install matplotlib
+    $ python plot.py --logpath run-train/log.json

+When you're done, remember to unmount.

 ### 3.4.
 Modify the code and re-run

 Now you will typically enter a development cycle where you modify your code and